-Accepting Applications for all tracks on a rolling basis starting July 2014 with an application deadline of October 1, 2014.
-Offers will be made prior to December 2014.
+Accepting Applications for all tracks on a rolling basis starting in July with an application deadline of October 1.
+Offers will be made before December.

 To develop academic leaders in global health dedicated to reducing human suffering caused by health disparities.
 As a distinguished program that incorporates multiple departments, the Global Health Residency/Fellowship Pathway delivers tailored postgraduate training experiences integrating specialty-specific research opportunities, masters-level didactic training, and close mentorship to develop careers in global health.